A package module

 Skip to content

 PCL (Punix Configuration Language) is a small, typed, declarative language whose surface deliberately fits in two pages of grammar.
-It's neither a DSL for one job nor a general-purpose language with packaging on the side — it's a record/inheritance calculus, syntax sugar over the MIXINv2 IR, with one merge rule and no escape hatches.
+It is a record/inheritance calculus, syntax sugar over Punix's IR (src/punix/ir/nodes.py), with one merge rule and no escape hatches.

 A 30-second tour